Synthetify/synthetify-protocol/docs/docs/technical/collateral.md

 ### Why is there a need for collateral?

 Collateral is needed to ensure that platform doesn't suffer losses.
 User's collateral is kept as a _CollateralEntry_ in an array of up to 32 different ones.
-It and an index to array is kept inside [_ExchangeAccount_](http://localhost:3000/docs/technical/account#structure-of-account).
+It is kept inside [_ExchangeAccount_](http://localhost:3000/docs/technical/account#structure-of-account) together with index to it.

-Collateral allows user to have debt and to mint tokens up to Based on collateral program calculates [_mint limit_](/docs/glossary#mint-limit)
+Collateral allows user to have debt and to mint tokens up to [_mint limit_](/docs/glossary#mint-limit) calculated based on it.

 ## Deposit